 - Learning Centers

 Show your ability to work towards meeting the kindergarten grade-level expectations, mirroring language that the school district or state uses to describe student success.
-This will win the administration’s attention, and they will immediately notice how you will fit in as a member of their teaching staff.
+This will win the administration’s attention, and they will immediately notice how you will fit in as a teaching staff member.

-Do not underestimate your smaller career achievements, especially if they relate to the work of a kindergarten teacher.
-These essential accomplishments might be what could boost your resume profile since your academic qualifications may not be too different from the other job applicants.
+Do not underestimate your smaller career achievements, especially if they relate to a kindergarten teacher’s work.
+These essential accomplishments might boost your resume profile since your academic qualifications may not be too different from the other job applicants.

-Once you have completed writing your resume, scrutinize the whole resume a few times by reading it out loud.
-Reviewing the document will help you correct spelling and grammar errors as well as amend any information that may be perceived as a misrepresentation of fact.
+Once you have completed writing your resume, scrutinize the whole resume a few times by reading it aloud.
+Reviewing the document will help you correct spelling and grammar errors and amend any information perceived as misrepresenting facts.

 Give someone else the resume to read through to determine if you might have left out anything important.
-It could be an excellent opportunity to add information that you could have missed in the first or second write up.
+It could be an excellent opportunity to add information you missed in the first or second write-up.

-It would be unfortunate if you were to lose a kindergarten teacher position just because you had poor spelling in your resume or because you wrote something that may not be entirely true.
+It would be unfortunate if you were to lose a kindergarten teacher position just because you had poor spelling in your resume or wrote something that may not be entirely true.

 With proper planning, a well-written resume and cover letter, and networking, you’ll be well on your way to the kindergarten classroom in no time.

-Check out our website to learn more about all the ways that we can help.
+Check out our website to learn more about how we can help.